PatMulligan/nostrchat/README.md

 ## Diagon Alley Clients

 LNbits also provides a Nostr Market client app.
-You can visit the client from the merchant dashboard by clicking on the "Market client" link
+You can visit the client from the nostracct dashboard by clicking on the "Market client" link
 ![market client link](https://i.imgur.com/3tsots2.png)

 or by visiting `https://<LNbits instance URL>/nostrmarket/market`

-Make sure to add your `merchant` public key to the list:
+Make sure to add your `nostracct` public key to the list:
 ![image](https://user-images.githubusercontent.com/2951406/236787686-0e300c0a-eb5d-4490-aa70-568738ac78f4.png)

 ### Styling

 In order to create a customized Marketplace, we use `naddr` as defined in [NIP-19](https://github.com/nostr-protocol/nips/blob/master/19.md#shareable-identifiers-with-extra-metadata).
-You must create an event (kind: `30019`) that has all the custom properties, including merchants and relays, of your marketplace.
+You must create an event (kind: `30019`) that has all the custom properties, including nostraccts and relays, of your marketplace.
 Start by going to the marketplace page:
 ![vanilla market](https://i.imgur.com/nCaMh1N.png)

 You'll need to Login, and head over to _Marketplace Info_.
-Optionally import some merchants and relays, that will be included in the event.
+Optionally import some nostraccts and relays, that will be included in the event.
 Click on _Edit_ and fill out your marketplace custom info:
 ![edit](https://i.imgur.com/wEuHuN9.png)

 Fill in the optional fields: